 This Yaesu FT-857D review gives an insight into the world of small portable mobile ham radios.
 Though small, the features are adequate for ham radio operators.
 They are also good as the main communication hub for outdoor activities such as camping and hiking, and to monitor RF chatter for fun or during emergencies.

 Though the Yaesu FT-857D is not the best mobile ham radio one can get, its combination of affordability, simplicity, and easy portability amongst other factors stands it out as a decent amateur radio.
+Surprising this little unit punches above its weight with its performance and features it does offer for the cost.

 Yaesu FT-857D Review